A modern day study in

 camp was a powerful experience for both of us, accentuated by

 gray overcast skies and a biting cold wind.
-In 2001, I visited
+I have visited other concentration camps

-Concentration Camp.
-The gate to Sachsenhausen is a famous
+Auschwitz / Birkenau.
+The gate to Sachsenhausen is the

 picture above).
 In the background of the gate is a tower